 Long summers, extremely hot temperatures, and dry sunny days make Las Vegas a perfect place for outdoor water parks.
-All these water attractions are meant to be fun, but accidents can and do occur.
+All these water attractions are meant to be fun, but water park injuries can and unfortunately do occur.
 It is important to stay safe when you visit a water park.
 Before you head off to your local water park, here are some water park safety tips to help you and your family enjoy a day of fun in the sun at a water park.

 Common Water Park Injuries

-Water park visitors face a significant risk of physical and emotional harm due to various factors, including mechanical failures or defects, operator error, and rider misconduct.
+Water park visitors face significant risks of physical and emotional harm caused by factors such as mechanical failures or defects, operator error, and rider misconduct.
 Some water park accidents have resulted in fatalities.
-Many of these cannot be avoided, but one of the first water park safety tips is knowing the most common water park injuries.
+Many of these cannot be avoided, but one of the first water park safety tips is knowing the most common causes of injuries in water parks.
 By knowing the risks, you can take steps to protect yourself and your family.

 Here are some of the most common water park personal injuries: